netscaler/netscaler-observability-exporter/docs/deploy-coe.md

 **Note:**
-You can also define the parameters to import using smart annotations for service.
-You can specify the parameters in the YAML for deploying Citrix Observability Exporter.
+You can also define the parameters to import using smart annotations for a service.
+You can specify the parameters in the YAML for deploying Citrix ADC Observability Exporter.
 However, you can use service annotations only when the service type is `LoadBalancer`.

 For example:

                 service.citrix.com/analyticsprofile: '{"<service name>":'{"webinsight": {"httpurl":"ENABLED", "httpuseragent":"ENABLED"}

-### Deploy the Citrix ingress controller with Citrix Observability Exporter support for Citrix ADC MPX or VPX
+### Deploy the Citrix ingress controller with Citrix ADC Observability Exporter support for Citrix ADC MPX or VPX

 In this deployment, the Citrix ingress controller is deployed as a standalone pod in the Kubernetes cluster.
 It controls the Citrix ADC MPX or VPX appliance deployed outside the cluster.
-The Citrix Observability Exporter support is enabled in the Citrix ingress controller configuration.
+The Citrix ADC Observability Exporter support is enabled in the Citrix ingress controller configuration.

-Perform the following steps to deploy the Citrix ingress controller as a pod in the Kubernetes cluster with Citrix Observability Exporter support enabled.
+Perform the following steps to deploy the Citrix ingress controller as a pod in the Kubernetes cluster with Citrix ADC Observability Exporter.

-You need to complete the [prerequisites](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/deploy/deploy-cic-yaml/#prerequisites) for deploying the Citrix ingress controller as a standalone pod.
+You must complete the [prerequisites](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/deploy/deploy-cic-yaml/#prerequisites) before deploying the Citrix ingress controller as a standalone pod.

 1. Download the [vpx-ingress.yaml](https://github.com/citrix/citrix-observability-exporter/blob/master/examples/vpx-ingress.yaml) file.